 Target population: the program is aimed at parents of young children with language delays.

-- recognise children’s stage and style of communication so that parents know which steps to take next
+- recognise children's stage and style of communication, in order to know which steps to take next

-- identify what motivates children to interact with parents so they’ll know how to get conversations started
+- identify what motivates children to interact with parents, to help parents get conversations started

 - adjust everyday routines to help children take turns and keep interactions going